See procedure Contact for actions that must be undertaken.

 Observations and feedback from contact should be provided to parents and considered when reviewing the case plan.
 Contact planning should aim to support parents and others to overcome barriers to promote contact in the child's best interests.

-Do not assume that kinship carers are capable to manage contact within the family.
+Do not assume that kinship carers are capable of managing contact within the family.
 The boundaries in kinship care placements may not be clear and practitioners should be mindful of this when developing contact plans for children in kinship care.
 Discussion and planning around contact needs to begin as early as possible.

 When a child is placed on a voluntary placement parents retain exclusive parental responsibility.
 Contact should be arranged at the time the placement is made.